mui/material-ui/docs/src/pages/company/careers/developer-advocate.md

 ### Why this is interesting

 You will be the first person focusing full-time on developer relations at MUI.
-You will set the first stone of a team that could grow over time.
+You will lay the foundations for a team that could grow over time.

-Our solution is empowering React developers to build awesome applications.
+Our solution empowers React developers to build awesome applications.
 It should be easy, it shouldn't require any advanced technical skills.
 Hundreds of thousands of developers use MUI every month.

 ## About the role